For kids with

 For example, do your first review a couple days after your child learns a new word.
 Wait another week to 10 days to review it again.
 After a month, review it once more.
 Keep track by writing the dates you practice a word next to each word in the journal.

 Explain that words with multiple syllables often have prefixes and suffixes.
 Think pre and able in the word preventable.
-Learning common word parts like this helps kids predict and remember the meaning of new vocabulary words.
+Learning common word parts helps kids predict and remember the meaning of new vocabulary words.

 There are specific rules on how to break big words into chunks when reading.
 This is called syllabication.
 You probably learned these rules in school.
 Things like, “every syllable has one vowel sound in it.”
 Or, “when two consonants come between two vowels, you usually break the word between the consonants (un·der).”